Two frequently asked questions by people starting to grow microgreens are: “What are cotyledons?”, and “What are true leaves on microgreens?”

-The reason why we wait to harvest some microgreens is that the first true leaves add a much more flavor to the microgreens.
+We wait to harvest some microgreens because the first true leaves add much more flavor to the microgreens.

 The flavor will be more intense after the true leaves form.
-Generally, we wait for the first true leaves to form on herb microgreens, like basil, cilantro, parsley, before harvest.
-But we wait on some of the vegetable microgreens, like the mustards and celery too.
+Generally, before harvest, we wait for the first true leaves to form on herb microgreens, like basil, cilantro, and parsley.
+But we wait on some vegetable microgreens, like mustards and celery.

 Confused When to Harvest What?

-We know it's confusing, and we'll publish an article on which microgreens should be harvest prior too or after the formation of the first true leaves very soon.
+We know it’s confusing, and we’ll publish an article on which microgreens should be harvested prior to or after the formation of the first true leaves very soon.

-We'll post a link here when that article is published.
-Or, you can sign-up below to receive a weekly e-mail update with links to the newest articles as well as growing tips.
+We’ll post a link here when that article is published.
+Or, you can sign-up below to receive a weekly e-mail update with links to the newest articles and growing tips.